nielatte/Malaysian-Weather-Forecast/README.md

 # Malaysian-Weather-Forecast
-I've created a simple Weather Forecast App using web languange such as html, css and js

-I had trouble with CORS so i cant use the json file for the lists of cities so i need to put it in my scripts file, Im sorry for the 500+ lines of js.

-The weather forecast i used open meteo API, it used a latitude and longtitude to locate the place so i need to determine the lat and lon to pin the cities.

-Other than that, the rest of the scripts its a simple backend and a interactive frontend i added a calm music so you guys can have some fun listening to it, Sorry if your cities is not included :(

-Btw all the cities are in Malaysia if you like to add some feel free to use the source code, There is 327 cities so far. ***Particle-js is not working if you guys can fix it i appreciate it***

-I still can give you the JSON file u figure out the what to change in js, thats all then. thank you for stopping by
+I've created a simple Weather Forecast App using HTML, CSS, and JavaScript.
+Now, I hit a bit of a snag with CORS (that pesky friend who just won’t let you in), so instead of using a JSON file for my list of cities, I had to cram all 500+ lines of code into my scripts file.
+Yes, it's a JavaScript jungle in there! 🐒

+This app leans on the Open Meteo API, which plays the latitude and longitude game to find cities.
+I’ve tracked down the coordinates for 327 Malaysian cities—if your city isn’t in there, don’t worry, it’s not personal; it’s just a city thing! 😅

+I've added some calm music for a relaxing experience.

+Oh, and by the way, Particle.js is throwing a tantrum and refuses to work.
+If anyone can give it a pep talk, I’d be forever grateful!

+Feel free to use the source code, and if you want to add your favorite cities, go wild!
+I can share the JSON file too, so you can tweak the JavaScript as needed.
+Thanks for stopping by, and may your weather be ever in your favor! 🌈